 The Bryston BP26 uses SOTA vacuum tube technology to provide superb sound quality.
 This is unlike older vacuum tubes like the 6J1 Tube and its equivalent.

 The chassis of this amp has 60-pound heatsinks, which can heat your room if it runs for hours.
 It has seven inputs, including one balanced input and two pairs of speaker outputs.

-This amp runs on a 100 – 240VAC power supply but will convert voltage automatically, so you don’t have to worry about changing the wall outlet when travelling internationally.
+This amp runs on a 100 – 240VAC power supply but will convert voltage automatically, so you don’t have to worry about changing the wall outlet when traveling internationally.
 Its dimensions are 17 inches x 11 inches X 4 inches.
 Bryston BP26 weighs 12.7 pounds.

 Comparing the two amps, Bryston BP26 seems to have better features in terms of the inputs and power output.
-On the other hand, McIntosh MA6900 has a better finish with a higher weight.
-Now, if you are looking for which one to choose between Bryston BP26 or McIntosh MA6900, it will depend on your preference for more essential features.
+On the other hand, the McIntosh MA6900 has a better finish with a higher weight.
+Now, if you are looking for which one to choose Bryston BP26 or McIntosh MA6900, it will depend on your preference for more essential features.

 Bryston 28b Vs Mcintosh

 The 28b’s are great amps, and it doesn’t make sense to pay more money on something you don’t need.